-- Electricity Artificially generated electrical, magnetic or electromagnetic energy that damages or disrupts electrical or electronic devices.
-However, most property policies do cover ensuing loss caused by fire.
+- Artificially generated electrical, magnetic, or electromagnetic energy: Damages or disrupts electrical or electronic devices.
+Most property policies do cover ensuing loss caused by fire.

-- Mechanical Breakdown Mechanical breakdown, including rupture or bursting caused by centrifugal force.
-Coverage is usually afforded for ensuing loss caused by elevator collision.
+- Mechanical breakdown: This includes rupture or bursting caused by centrifugal force.
+Most policies cover ensuing loss caused by elevator collision.

-- Boiler Explosion Explosion of steam boilers, steam pipes, steam engines or steam turbines.
-Also excluded is damage to steam boilers, steam pipes etc. caused by an event (such as a steam explosion) inside that equipment.
-However, property policies typically cover ensuing loss caused by explosion of gases or fuel.
+- Explosion of steam boilers, steam pipes, steam engines or steam turbines: Also excluded is damage to steam boilers, steam pipes, etc. caused by an event (such as a steam explosion) inside that equipment.
+Property policies typically cover ensuing loss caused by an explosion of gases or fuel.

 Equipment Breakdown Coverage

-Equipment breakdown (EB) coverage can be added to a commercial property or package policy via a separate form or endorsement.
-Some insurers utilize a standard EB form published by ISO.
-Others have developed their own proprietary EB form.
-Such forms are often similar to, but broader than, the ISO form.
+EB coverage can be written alone or added to a commercial property policy via a separate form or endorsement.
+Some insurers utilize standard insurance services office (ISO) EB forms while others use their own proprietary product.

 What Is Covered Equipment?

-- Pressure Vessels and Vacuum Equipment Equipment built to operate under internal pressure or vacuum.
-Examples are boilers, hot water heaters, vacuum pumps, autoclaves, steam cookers and pressurized storage tanks.
+- Pressure vessels and vacuum equipment: Includes any equipment built to operate under internal pressure or vacuum.
+Examples are boilers, water heaters, vacuum pumps, autoclaves, steam cookers, and pressurized storage tanks.

-- Electrical or Mechanical Equipment A broad category that includes a wide variety of electrical or mechanical equipment.
-Examples are transformers, circuit breakers, electrical panels, furnaces, air conditioners, generators, compressors, refrigerators, freezers, ovens, production machinery and elevators.
+- Electrical or mechanical equipment: A broad category that includes things like transformers, circuit breakers, furnaces, air conditioners, generators, compressors, refrigerators, ovens, production machinery, and elevators.

-- Utility-owned Equipment Includes equipment in any of the above categories if it is owned by a utility and used solely to supply utility services to your premises.
-The property must be located at premises described in your policy.
+- Utility-owned equipment: Means equipment that fits one of the above categories and is owned by a utility.
+The equipment must be located at the described premises and used solely to supply utility services to the insured's premises.
 An example is a utility-owned transformer located on your premises and used by the utility to deliver electricity to your business.